Prakashg7021/20240420-chat-with-mysql/README.md

-# 20240420-chat-with-mysql
-Chat With a MySQL Database Using Python and LangChain
+# Chat With a MySQL Database Using Python and LangChain
+Introduction
+#
+💡 Quick Links:

+Chinook Database for MySQL: Chinook_MySql.sql